University Credit Cards

 - Fleet Cards - Issued to a custodian and assigned to a university vehicle.
 Gasoline purchases for that university vehicle should be made on the fleet card.

 Employees that have need of any card product should complete designated Y-Train modules listed on the credit card application.
-Once completed the application should be approved by their campus controller and then submitted to Supply & Logistics Management.
+Once completed the application should be approved by their campus controller and then submitted to Purchasing and Travel.
 Employees of the university can only have one of the following card products assigned to them: Travel, Purchasing, or Corporate.
 It generally takes 7-10 days to receive a credit card once the application is submitted.
 Rush processing is available for a fee of $25 billed to the card.

 All credit card transactions are loaded into Chrome River for cardholders or their delegates to complete expense reports, attach electronic copies of receipts and submit to their designated approver(s) for review and approval.
 Receipts are required for all purchasing card transactions regardless of the amount.
 Receipts should contain vendor name, purchase date, detailed description of items purchased, the amount paid, and the form of payment.
 For reoccurring subscription services documentation of the amount of the monthly subscription fee received at the time of enrollment should be attached to each monthly transaction charge.